-He was the first employee and Chief Medical Officer of Atara Biotherapeutics, and later Chief Scientific Officer, where he was the architect for an innovative T cell product candidate pipeline including specific EBV specific T cell product candidates for oncology and autoimmune disease, and he led the design of a next generation off the shelf CAR T cells for solid tumors.
+He was the first employee and Chief Medical Officer of Atara Biotherapeutics, and later Chief Scientific Officer, where he was the architect for an innovative T cell product candidate pipeline including specific EBV specific T cell product candidates for oncology and autoimmune disease, and he led the design of a next-generation off the shelf CAR T cells for solid tumors.
 Earlier at Cougar Biotechnology and Janssen, he was the lead clinician for a pivotal prostate cancer study leading to market approval for Zytiga® (abiraterone acetate).
 At Amgen, he led early development studies of the anti-insulin like growth factor type 1 receptor AMG 479 (ganitumab) antibody.
-He has served as medical monitor for numerous oncology clinical trials and Chris has worked closely with the US Food and Drug Administration and other global regulatory agencies–filing successful applications for investigational new drug applications, breakthrough therapy, priority medicines, special protocol assessments and their international equivalents and marketing approval and he holds multiple patents and publications.
+Chris holds multiple patents and publications.
+He has served as the medical monitor for numerous oncology clinical trials and has worked closely with the US Food and Drug Administration and other global regulatory agencies.
+He has filed successful applications for investigational new drug applications, breakthrough therapy, priority medicines, special protocol assessments and their international equivalents, and marketing approval.